Trysull: Woodford Grange

 The mediaeval monastic farming centre at Woodford Grange was an extra-parochial area on the south-eastern edge of the village.
 It was a farming centre for the Cluniac priory at Dudley.
 In a mediaeval context the grange place name normally denotes a monastic farm.
 It may be that Woodford Grange was central to an estate owned by the priory, and therefore some of the fields around Trysull would have been part of that estate as well.
 Not much is known about the links between Trysull and Woodford Grange in the medieval period and after the Dissolution of the Monasteries.
-However following the introduction of the New Poor Law, extra-parochial areas were effectively made civil parishes by the Extra-Parochial Places Act 1857 and were eliminated by the Poor Law Amendment Act 1868.
+However following the introduction of the New Poor Law, extra-parochial areas were effectively made civil parishes by the Extra-Parochial Places Act 1857 (20 Vict. c.
+19) and were eliminated by the Poor Law Amendment Act 1868.
 In the case of Woodford this would have been achieved by being integrated with the neighbouring parish of Wombourne.
 A surviving associated feature is Monk's Path.
 Woodford Grange is currently privately owned.

 School

-Trysull children had schooling as early as the 1680s although the first purpose-built schoolroom did not appear until somewhat later.
+Trysull children had schooling as early as the 1680s although the first purpose-built schoolroom did not appear until later.

 The school was originally opened in 1703 and was situated somewhere opposite the parish church.
 By the mid-19th century, Trysull School was the building immediately adjacent to the School House.
 In 1895 a severe gale blew down the main chimney, destroying part of the roof and causing other considerable damage.
 Using a bequest of nearly £3,000 from Eliza Baker of Bromsgrove (formerly of Seisdon), work was started on the present school building which opened in 1896, a short distance from its predecessor.
 The building design, commissioned by the Mander family, was carried out by noted Arts and Crafts style architect Frank Worthington Simon.
 Drawings are held in the RIBA Archive at the Victoria & Albert Museum.

 The Green

 Until the 1840s the village green was known as Bent Green.
+The Green is situated next to the Village Hall and opposite Woodford House, a residential nursing home.